jerryyao-uofc/food_security_and_political_instability/README.md

 # food_security_and_political_instability
-EMCA 31330 Final Report Understanding Food Security, Undernourishment, and Political Stability: A Supervised Machine Learning and Data-Driven Approach
+ECMA 31330: Econometrics and Machine Learning: Final Report Understanding Food Security, Undernourishment, and Political Stability: A Supervised Machine Learning and Data-Driven Approach

 In the repository, we present our links to datasets, notebooks for data processing, merging and regression results.